nighto/steam-trophies/README.md

 <img src="https://github.com/user-attachments/assets/14a912bf-7715-48e1-a370-cef82ca96e27" width="400"/>

-Please note that this project is not affiliated or endorsed with Valve or Sony.
+Please note that this project is not affiliated with or endorsed by Valve or Sony.

 ## Configuring